Speaker for November 17th is

 Thoughtful Opinion Sites:

-Useful reference site:
+Useful reference sites:

-How the Tea Party can save America
+How the Tea Party can save

 by Trevor Louden